Entrepreneur to the Core.

 In 2018...

-Demand for eco-friendly, conscious consumers wanting to purchase florals from local and sustainably florists spiked.
-With online retail lacking a truly online floral marketplace dedicated to sourcing only sustainable florals, I took a massive risk, investing thousands of dollars into unknown territory to build a mobile app known as LORA Bloom.
-While the app was never fully built, I did build a prototype marketplace on Shopify which launched in early 2020 just days before Covid-19 hit the U.S.
+Demand for local and sustainable products spiked with the rise of eco-friendly consumers.
+With online retail lacking a truly online floral marketplace dedicated to sourcing only sustainable florals, I took a massive risk, investing thousands of dollars to build a mobile app known as LORA Bloom.
+While the app never fully launched, I did develop a prototype marketplace on Shopify which debuted in early 2020 just days before Covid-19 hit the U.S. It definitely wasn't ideal timing.

 -